Batman: Assault on Arkham: Pre-production

-In the casting process, some actors were taken from their Batman: Arkham roles while others weren't.
-Kevin Conroy, the voice actor of Batman in Batman: The Animated Series, most of the Batman: Arkham games, and many other DC properties who is considered the definitive Batman voice actor was brought on to voice the character.
+In the casting process, some actors were taken from their Batman: Arkham roles while others were not.
+Kevin Conroy, the voice actor of Batman in Batman: The Animated Series, most of the Batman: Arkham games, and many other DC properties was brought on to voice the character.
 Neal McDonough was brought on the play Deadshot instead of Chris Cox who voices Deadshot in the Arkham games, who instead voices Commissioner Jim Gordon.
 Hynden Walch reprises her role as Harley Quinn from The Batman.
 Arleen Sorkin, who played Harley Quinn in Batman: Arkham Asylum, nor Tara Strong who voiced the character in Batman: Arkham City, were brought in for the film.
 Matthew Gray Gubler voices the Riddler instead of Wally Wingert from the series and Troy Baker voices the Joker instead of Mark Hamill.
 CCH Pounder reprises her role as Amanda Waller from Batman: Arkham Origins and Martin Jarvis reprised his role as Alfred Pennyworth from the Arkhamverse.
-Greg Ellis was brought in to voice Captain Boomerang, Giancarlo Esposito to voice Black Spider, John DiMaggio as King SHark, and Jennifer Hale as Killer Frost.
+Greg Ellis was brought in to voice Captain Boomerang, Giancarlo Esposito to voice Black Spider, John DiMaggio as King Shark, and Jennifer Hale as Killer Frost.
 Nolan North reprises his role as the Penguin from the Arkham games, and additionally voices KGBeast.
 Christian Lanz voices Scarecrow, replacing Dino Andrade from Arkham Asylum, as well as Victor Zsasz, replacing Danny Jacobs from Arkham Asylum and City.

 For the soundtrack, Robert J. Kral was brought in to compose.
-In a press release, Oliva said "We usually do the operatic epic music that we’ve all become accustomed to in the live action and animated comic book films for the last twenty five years….
+In a press release, Oliva said "We usually do the operatic epic music that we've all become accustomed to in the live action and animated comic book films for the last twenty five years....
 James Tucker, my producer, was very supportive of the idea of doing a more contemporary take on the superhero music and when Rob sent us his first pass of the score, we were tremendously pleased."

 Production

-When handling the look of Arkham Asylum, the artists mainly took inspiration from the way it was depicted inBatman: Arkham Asylum, while also aiming to increase the scary factor the game held.
+When handling the look of Arkham Asylum, the artists mainly took inspiration from the way it was depicted in Batman: Arkham Asylum, while also aiming to increase the scary factor the game held.
 The team also aimed to add a foreboding and haunting nature to the depiction and sounds.
 The voice actors were recorded at Salami Studios in North Hollywood, California.